 This Head-Space unit has probably spent many hours in operation with a number of other listeners so I have little doubt that it is fully broken in.

-Note: What follows is my attempt to describe what in many instances are small differences in sound between these 3 amps that are noticeable and meaningful to me, but maybe not be to others.
+Note: What follows is my attempt to describe what in many instances are small differences in sound between these 3 amps that are noticeable and meaningful to me, but maybe not to others.

-Once all 3 amps were running on the same cabling I think I was able to make better progress in comparing them.
+Once all 3 amps were running on the same cabling I think I was able to make more progress in comparing them.
 Doesn’t make sense to me, cables don’t make a difference, do they?
 (Sarcasm mode: “ON”.
 Let each listener decide that for themselves).
 I set my HSA-1b to 0 db gain when I received it and I wasn’t about to pop the lid to adjust the various gain switches.
 When I switched from low to high gain on the Formula S&P and Head- Space and made adjustments with the sound level meter I discovered just how powerful the Head-Space is.
 I had to turn up the volume on the Formula S&P a little; I had to turn down the volume on the Head-Space.
-I’d say it has plenty of power in reserve and may likely handle power hungry phones like the Susvara well (most likely my next HP audition / addition).
+I’d say it has plenty of power in reserve and may likely handle power hungry phones like the Susvara well (most likely my next HP addition).

 Methodology was always the same.
-A few years back I got tired of juggling 2 dozen plus different CD’s(being CD only for source) and their jewel boxes.
-So, I burned a playlist making 8 CD’s of excerpts (mostly classical) from these discs to simplify and speed up the process.
-I’d play a track on the Head-Space, the same track on my HSA-1b, then on my Formula S&P, and then again on the Head-Space to confirm my thoughts and make notes.
+A few years back I got tired of juggling 2 dozen plus different CD’s and their jewel boxes, so I burned a playlist making 8 CD’s of excerpts (mostly classical) from these discs to simplify and speed up the process.
+So I’d play a track on the Head-Space, the same track on my HSA-1b, then on my Formula S&P, and then again on the Head-Space to confirm my thoughts and make notes.

 Now, to get to the heart of the matter, the Head-Space is one beautiful sounding amp.
 Regardless of what cable combinations I used I could always hear something special in the midrange; a transparency with body, “there-ness” (for lack of a better word.)
 The HSA-1b had a bit warmer, thicker sound (that I think complements the SR1a perfectly).
 The Formula S&P has a cooler, “see thru” type of transparency.
 (Always difficult finding the words to relate my listening takes when describing sounds).

-Per Vinh, with the Head-Space that midrange is the result of the Adaptive Damping Factor (ADF), a technology that allows for the ability to “tune” the sound, even to a customer’s specific listening preferences, although I don’t know how that works.
+Per Vinh, with the Head-Space that midrange is the result of the Adaptive Damping Factor (ADF), a technology that allows for the ability to “tune” the sound even to a customer’s specific listening preferences, although I don’t know how that works.
 I suspect this is done during the build, it is most likely not a user adjustable feature from inside the case.
 But, with ADF the amp can be tuned to make the mids lusher, the bass tighter, the top end more extended, and so on.
 This may also have a bearing on the cost of the Head-Space factoring in the variables of customization to produce a specific sound to suit.

 The ADF setup on the Head-Space I’m listening to seems to deliver the most tube-like sound in a solid state amp I’ve experienced yet but the bass is still nicely detailed, full, and deep ranging as well.

 The mids on the Head-Space sounded a hair more forward than the Formula S&P and closer to the HSA-1b in nature but with none of that “in my face” perspective on it (or the HSA-1b) that I’ve gotten with some other amps with a bold midrange.
 With the Head-Space I hear the bass as having a little more “grunt” to it and the highs are detailed without an exaggerated edge, highs do have a tube-like smoothness.
 Imaging is as pin-point as the other two amps.
-The Head-Space Images are perhaps a bit better sculpted or rounded dimensional-ly and the sound fields depth and layering are presented as well as the recording captured it.
+The Head-Space Images are perhaps a bit better sculpted or rounded dimensionally and the sound fields depth and layering are presented as well as the recording captured it.
 But perhaps the Formula S&P is a hair better with depth at times and maybe that is also a characteristic of how the ADF is set up on this amp.
 I think the center fill between the channels is a hair better with the Head-Space.
 The L/R spread is equally wide on all 3 amps with either my HD800S or 1266 Phi.

-(Note: In my experience amps combined with HP’s that have dips in the mid frequencies tend to convey an illusion of more depth to the sound field, amps combined with HP’s that have a bump in mid frequencies display a shallower sound field.
+(Note: In my experience amps combined with HP’s that have dips in the mid frequencies tend to convey an illusion of more depth to the soundfield, amps combined with HP’s that have a bump in mid frequencies display a shallower soundfield.
 But it’s much more complicated than that when you factor in the source recording and what the engineers / producers wanted to convey and captured).